neurobin/mdx_include/README.md

-`content_cache_remote` | `True` | Whether to cache content for remote files `content_cache_clean_local` | `False` | Whether to clean content cache for local files after processing all the includes `content_cache_clean_remote` | `False` | Whether to clean content cache for remote files after processing all the includes
+`content_cache_remote` | `True` | Whether to cache content for remote files `content_cache_clean_local` | `False` | Whether to clean content cache for local files after processing all the includes `content_cache_clean_remote` | `False` | Whether to clean content cache for remote files after processing all the includes `allow_circular_inclusion` | `False` | Whether to allow circular inclusion.
+If allowed, the affected files will be included in non-recursive mode, otherwise it will raise an exception.

 ## Example with configuration